toreau/Lingua-NO-Syllable/README.md

 # ACCENTED CHARACTERS

-Accented characters, like é, à etc., are normalized (see [Unicode::Normalize](https://metacpan.org/pod/Unicode::Normalize)) before the number of syllables are calculated.
+Accented characters, like é, à etc., are normalized (using [Unicode::Normalize](https://metacpan.org/pod/Unicode::Normalize)) before the number of syllables are counted.

 # SEE ALSO